ccosby/ccosby-resume/ccosby_resume.md

 review software and eventually a DICOM and HL7 compliant medical imaging application suite.
-My small team of 2 developers built applications in Progress 4GL and Visual Basic to provide a workstation to scan X-ray films, recieve a feed from the CT, MRI, and ultrasound machines and display them in a Windows application that was located both inside the hospital and at the home of the radiologist on call.
+My small team of 2 developers built applications in Progress 4GL and Visual Basic to provide a workstation to scan X-ray films, receive a feed from the CT, MRI, and ultrasound machines and display them in a Windows application that was located both inside the hospital and at the home of the radiologist on call.
 I also rebuilt and managed the building LAN, built and maintained all of the Windows workstations, the SCO OpenServer 5 Progress